 A recent discussion on the Global Human Rights Education listserv tackled the difficult issue of "teaching and neutrality".
 Human rights educators from around the world expressed their thoughts on whether human rights educators should or can be neutral.
 This issue is of particular concern to HR educators in training.
 In this activity, we will begin by revisiting the discussion from the IHRTP around our dual roles as HR educators and activists.
+You will

+IHRTP around our dual roles as HR educators and activists.
 You will then engage in a reflection around your own positions regarding neutrality in teaching, drawing on ideas from postings on the listserv discussion.
-See Appendix 3 on Teaching and Neutrality.
+See Appendix 4 on Teaching and Neutrality.

-In Part A, you will work in small groups to revisit the discussions on the role of HR educators and activists.
+In Part A, you will revisit the discussions on the role of HR educators and activists.